mufti199/MyObsidianVault/IQRA/Arabic Language/Status.md

 ## Light, Heavy and Irrelevant
 A status can also be light, heavy or irrelevant.
 The default for a status is to be heavy.
 This is when the Ism ends in an "n"-sound such as ***uuna*** or ***aateen***.

 A status is classified as irrelevant when the word starts with "Al" (The), such as "Al-hamd" (The praise).
+All words that start with "Al" are fully flexible.

-Lastly, a status is said to be light when the word traditional "n" is removed.
+Lastly, a status is said to be light when the words traditional "n"-sound is removed.
 This can only occur under special circumstances.
 <br>

 ## Flexibility